laiyonghao/redmine-auth/README.md

 Introduction
 -------

-redmine-auth is an `apache2` authentication provider implementation, `redmine` database used to authenticate.
+redmine-auth is an `apache2` authentication provider implementation, `redmine` database is used for authenticate.
 It can be used for `subversion` authentication, etc.

 Requirements
 --------